senchalabs/docs-i18n/guides/views/README.md

         }
     });

-By following the simple view naming conventions we can easily load and create instances of our view classes inside our application.
-The example above does exactly that - loads the MyView class and creates an instance of it in the application launch function.
+By following the simple View naming conventions, you can easily load and create instances of View classes inside your application.
+The previous example does exactly that - it loads the MyView class and creates an instance of it in the application launch function.
 To find out more about writing MVC apps in Sencha Touch please see the <a href="#!/guide/apps_intro">intro to apps guide</a>.